siddhantdixit/autozoom_camera/README.md

 # AutoZoom Camera using Realtime Detection

-Autozoom camera using real-time object detection in Flutter involves using the device camera to detect objects in real-time and automatically zooming in or out to focus on the detected object.
+Auto-zoom camera using real-time object detection in Flutter involves using the device camera to detect objects in real-time and automatically zooming in or out to focus on the detected object.

+Steps involved:

+- Set up a camera preview in Flutter using the camera plugin.
+This will allow you to stream the camera feed to your app.

+- Use a real-time object detection library such as tflite_flutter to detect objects in the camera feed.
+These libraries use the following machine learning models to identify objects in the camera feed in real-time.

+- Calculate the bounding box of the detected objects.
+The bounding box is a rectangle that encompasses the detected object.
+Get the boundary box of most accurate object.

+- Use the bounding box information to zoom in on the object.
+You can use the camera_controller to set the zoom level based on the size of the bounding box.

+# Referred Codebase for Realtime Object Detection

 For details: https://medium.com/@shaqian629/real-time-object-detection-in-flutter-b31c7ff9ef96